sebastianp79/dropseq_pipeline/Readme.md

 #on midway2 start an interactive session
 sinteractive  --partition=broadwl
 ```
-2. Create compute environment using conda (This step can be skipped when re-running an anlysis)
+2. Create compute environment using conda (This step can be skipped when re-running an analysis)

 The environment needs to be created only once.
 It will be activated when running the dropseq pipeline.
 ```bash